 Prenatal yoga can be used instead of or in addition to learning breathing techniques.

-Prenatal yoga may not only teach you breathing and relaxation, but also strengthen and stretch some of the muscles useful for giving birth.
+Prenatal yoga may not only teach you breathing and relaxation but also strengthen and stretch some of the muscles useful for giving birth.
+Highly recommended!

 Home birth or hospital birth

-Make sure you will get help from an experienced midwife, who is also experienced with home births.
+- Make sure you will get help from an experienced midwife, who is also experienced with home births.

-Have her or him visit your home in advance and discuss the best routines for your childbirth.
+- Have her or him visit your home in advance and discuss the best routines for your childbirth.

-Educate yourself properly about labor and delivery as well as about postnatal care.
+- Educate yourself properly about labor and delivery as well as about postnatal care.

-A doula might be a good option too.
+- A doula might be a good option too.

-Also make sure you have a plan for adverse events, such as if you will have to reach a hospital fast.
+- Also, make sure you have a plan for adverse events, such as if you will have to reach a hospital fast.
 Keep telephone numbers and contact persons available and visible close to your phone.

 Prepare for the unexpected

 This is the one situation you can’t control!
-And with the right preparation and support this is completely fine!
+And with the right preparation and support, this is completely fine!